Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Discussion and conclusions

 Related with the dynamic scaling Ansatz, recent work has shown that the Larkin model also loses its super-rough scaling in favor of faceted scaling in the presence of anharmonicities \cite{purrello}.
-In the synchronization context, our work raises the question whether the singularity of the Kuramoto coupling as an instance of the Kuramoto-Sakaguchi model under study (i.e.\! an isolated point displaying super-rough scaling in a parameter space where faceted scaling seems to be generic) extends to other kinds of symmetry-breaking perturbations.
-In the kinetic roughening context, on the other hand, it raises the question whether KPZ fluctuations are also present in those other models displaying faceted scaling, which then should be added to the currently increasing list of systems known to display such fluctuations.
-Moreover, it would be interesting to know whether those models also display covariances like those of the linear theory (which is the Larkin model in our case), or they follow those of the Airy$_1$ process, as happens in the KPZ universality class.
+In the synchronization context, our work raises the question whether the singularity of the Kuramoto coupling as an isolated point displaying super-rough scaling in a parameter space where faceted scaling seems to be generic extends to other kinds of symmetry-breaking perturbations.
+In the kinetic roughening context, on the other hand, it raises the question whether KPZ fluctuations are also present in those other models displaying faceted scaling, which then should be added to the currently increasing list of systems known to display a TW PDF.
+Moreover, it would be interesting to know whether those models also display covariances like those of the linear theory (which is the Larkin model in our case), or they follow those of the Airy$_1$ process.